IslaIntel/Caribbean_franchise/README.md

 ## Contributing

-This is a corporate website for Caribbean Franchise, Inc. For feature requests or issues, please contact the development team.
+This is a corporate website for Caribbean Franchise, Inc. For feature requests or issues, please IslaIntel's development team.

 ---